THE UNIQUE POWER OF BPC-157 FOR HEALING INJURIES IN RATS

 In sciatic nerve injuries

-In blood vessel injuries
+In blood vessel injuries and vascular endothelial growth factor

 In esophageal sphincter injuries